The MA in English at the University of Toronto is a one-year coursework-only program (there is no thesis option).

 Students must attain a B- standing in each graduate course.

-With the approval of the Associate Director, MA, students may take up to 1.0 FCE of relevant coursework (1 full-year course or 2 one-term courses) outside of the Graduate Program in English.
-If you wish to take a course outside of English, please email the following to the Associate Director, MA and Tanuja Persaud for each such course: course code, full title, course description, syllabus, and brief rationale for why the course is necessary for your research.
+If you are not enrolled in a Collaborative Specialization, you must receive approval from the Associate Director, MA before you can take a course outside of English.
+If you wish to take a course outside of English, please email the following to the Associate Director, MA and Tanuja Persaud for each such course: course code, full title, course description, and brief rationale for why the course is necessary for your research.

 Entry Requirements